intel-analytics/BigDL-2.x/pipeline/deepspeech2/README.md

 This demo code contains the inference based on pre-trained Deep Speech 2 model on BigDL 0.1.
-(Soon to be updated to 0.3)
+(Soon to be updated to 0.3).
+The example runs on Spark 2.0+

 ### ds2 model (~387MB):
 https://drive.google.com/open?id=0B9zID9CU9HQeU1luc2ZKSHA1MjA